20 Journaling Prompts for Women in Midlife (When You’re Becoming Someone New)

 - Notice patterns, not conclusions

-Identity shifts don’t respond well to pressure, they respond to attention.
+Identity shifts don’t respond well to pressure; they respond to attention.

-Why This Kind of Journaling Feels Different at Midlife
+Why Journaling Feels Different at Midlife

 At this stage of life, most women aren’t looking to become “better.”